-The Bainbridge Island Land Trust is stepping forward with a bold, multi-year campaign to protect as many treasured natural places and as much critical habitat as possible before it’s too late.
-Stand for the Land, the most ambitious land conservation campaign in the Land Trust’s history, has a goal of securing at least five new properties and significantly adding to over 1,400 acres already successfully protected by the Land Trust and its partners.
+The Bainbridge Island Land Trust stepped forward with a bold, multi-year campaign to protect as many treasured natural places and as much critical habitat as possible before it’s too late.
+Stand for the Land, the most ambitious land conservation campaign in the Land Trust’s history, has secured four properties since 2018, adding nearly 66 acres to the over 1,400 acres already successfully protected by the Land Trust and its partners.
 Each of these properties is a special place and helps tell part of the Island’s history.
 Stay tuned to learn about another opportunity soon to be revealed, fall of 2020.
 Learn More!

 Stand for the Land

 When the right opportunity knocks, the Land Trust acts.
 Over the years we’ve partnered with landowners, the Bainbridge Island Metropolitan Park and Recreation District, the City of Bainbridge Island, state and federal agencies such as the Salmon Recovery Funding Board, the Suquamish Tribe, and other nonprofits to secure funding for acquisitions of critical habitats and open spaces.
 Public parks and preserves that the Land Trust has helped acquire include the Gazzam Lake Nature Preserve, the Hilltop addition to the Grand Forest, Blakely Harbor Park, Pritchard Park, Meigs Park, Hawley Cove Park, the Olson Property addition to the Ted Olson Nature Preserve, and the shoreline pocket park at Rockaway Beach.